EvolveLAB/EvolveLAB.Veras.SDK/README.md

 * sample code to scale the canvas resolution

 ### Implementation
+* send aspect ratio from parent app
+* ability to sync up colors for an on-brand look / feel
+* add developer mode for loading the UI without user login
 * create a package to simplify amout of code needed for integrating
-* add developer mode for loading the UI without user login
-* ability to sync up colors for an on-brand look / feel